zrion/muses/README.md

-# MusEs: *Mu*sic genre cla*s*sification with *E*n*s*emble learning
+# MusEs: *MU*sic genre cla*S*sification with *E*n*S*emble learning

-We focus on music genre classification, which is a crucial problem for music recommender systems.
+We focus on music genre classification, which is important for music information retrieval and is an interesting problem.

-- Python version: Python 2.7
+- Python version: Python 3.4+ (*This is to take advantages of parallel processing with GridSearchCV, which has some problems with multiprocessing that is hard to solve in lower Python version.*)
 - Libraries used:
-	- For data manipulation and visualization: Numpy, scipy, pandas, matplotlib
+	- For data manipulation and visualization: Numpy, scipy, pandas, matplotlib, imbalanced-learn
 	- For learning and prediction: Scikit-learn, xgboost

-We will evaluate through various learning models for the task.
-Planned models to use:
+- Dataset: Free Music Archive (FMA) https://github.com/mdeff/fma

+Models that I used:
-- Baseline models: Softmax regression, Decision tree
-- Advanced models: SVM kernel RBF, Neural Network
+- Baseline models: Logistic regression, Decision Tree, SVM kernel RBF, Neural Network
 - **Ensemble models**: XGBoost (Extreme Gradient Boosting) and ExtraTrees (Extremely Randomized Trees)

-Our techniques we intent to use:
+Further techniques that I used:
+- Principal Component Analysis (PCA) for dimensionality reduction.
+- Synthetic Minority Over-sampling (SMOTE) for balancing the dataset.

+Possible directions for future work:
+- Feature engineering for selecting best subset of features
+- Relabeling data to alleviate the effect of imbalanced dataset
-- Unbalanced dataset: Resampling (Problem: Overfitting!!), Cost-Sensitive Learning (Problem: Cannot wrap around for all models! (http://storm.cis.fordham.edu/~gweiss/papers/dmin07-weiss.pdf)
+- Cost-Sensitive Learning is another approach for imbalanced dataset (Problem: Cannot wrap around for all models! (http://storm.cis.fordham.edu/~gweiss/papers/dmin07-weiss.pdf)
-- Overfitting: Regularization (L2, LASSO), Dropout (for neural network)
-- Feature selection: PCA, any other (e.g. pre-analyze data to see if features are discriminate)?

-Our strategy:
-- Cleaning up dataset: Basically dataset is clean already, no missing values and all values are numerical so appropriate for any models.
-So what we need to do is FEATURE SELECTIONS.
-One obvious approach is dimensionality reduction.
-Another "exhaustive" approach is manual selection.
-We investigate data based on the kind of features, e.g. 'mfcc', 'tonnetz', etc. Due to time limit, I would not suggest to do this.
-- Parameter tuning: One way to apply CV is to train n_estimators and max_depth.
-Other parameters like gamma, learning_rate, alpha, beta can be set after that.
-- We first focus especially on improving the XGBoost, once get a good result, we evaluate other models.
+- Classification with automatic feature extraction using Convolutional Neural Network with strong classification models: XGBoost, Deep Neural Network

+**Notes** if you want to use the code:
+- Make sure that you have all the required library installed.
+The easiest way is by using *pip install*
+- Make sure that you understand how to tune hyperparameters using GridSearchCV.
+You should see in the code that I've done the tuning extensively to many models and that could cause confusion if you are not familiar with using *scikit-learn*
+- Please check the path to recording files.